-Map layer Description Coastal zones: Northland's coastal marine area is split into six zones: Coastal Commercial Zone Marina Zone Mooring Zone Whangārei City Centre Marine Zone General Marine Zone Marsden Point Port Zone The Coastal Commercial Zone comprises locations within the coastal marine area where the primary purpose is to accommodate commercial activity.
+Map layer Description Coastal zones: Northland's coastal marine area is split into six zones: Coastal Commercial Zone Marina Zone Mooring Zone Whangārei City Centre Marine Zone General Marine The Coastal Commercial Zone comprises locations within the coastal marine area where the primary purpose is to accommodate commercial activity.
 This zone includes existing ports and wharves used for commercial operations.
 The Marina Zone comprises locations in the coastal marine are where the primary purpose is to accommodate or develop marina structures and/or activities.
-The Mooring Zone comprises locations in the coastal marine area where the primary purpose is to accommodate and manage moorings.
-The Whangārei City Centre Marine Zone is located upstream of the Te Matau a Pohe bridge in the Hātea River.
+The Mooring Zone comprises locations in the coastal marine area where Zone • The Mooring Zone comprises locations in the coastal marine area where the primary purpose is to accommodate and manage moorings.
+Marsden Point Port Zone The Whangārei City Centre Marine Zone is located upstream of the Te Matau a Pohe bridge in the Hātea River.
 It includes all areas of the coastal marine area located upstream of the bridge that are not identified as either a Marina Zone or a Mooring Zone.

-&lt;sup>249 Appeal to Environment Court by New Zealand Refining Company Ltd ENV-2019-AKL-000121
+&lt;sup>205 Appeal to Environment Court by New Zealand Refining Company Ltd ENV-2019-AKL-000121